 22nd September...
 My poem, "Love Knots" (originally published in charity anthology, "Hands and Wings"), has been republished at Kate Garrett's charity fund-raising webzine, Bonnie's Crew:

 11th September...
 My poem, "Threads", is published today at Abegail Morley's highly-regarded webzine, The Poetry Shed.
 Originally written for the Pre-Raphaelite Society, the poem was inspired by the "May Morris: Art and Life" exhibition at the William Morris Gallery in Walthamstow.

-I am proud that my poem, "The Silence Factory", has been published in Indigo Dreams Press's "Reach Poetry" magazine.
+My poem, "The Silence Factory", has been published in Indigo Dreams Press's prestigious "Reach Poetry" magazine.
 Purchasing details may be viewed here:

 Thursday 28th June...
 I will be reading at the London launch of "The Lonely Crowd", alongside a variety of other readers from the journal.
 This is an all-ticketed event, with booking information here: